-- The chosen colours should be concentrated or highly pigmented to change the mixing ratio as little as possible.
+- The chosen colors should be concentrated or highly pigmented to change the mixing ratio as little as possible.

-- To test whether the colour and its reaction with the resin meets your expectations, you should first mix a small amount of the two components and see the result.
+- To test whether the color and its reaction with the resin meets your expectations, you should first mix a small amount of the two components and see the result.

 - Try to get a feeling for the properties of the pure epoxy resin and its handling.
-If you know how the resin reacts when uncoloured it is easier to estimate how it might react in combination with the colour medium.
+If you know how the resin reacts when uncolored it is easier to estimate how it might react in combination with the color medium.

 - The paints used should not contain water, as this can have a very negative effect on the mixing ratio between resin and hardener.

-- When selecting the colour, make sure that it is sufficiently lightfast.
+- When selecting the color, make sure that it is sufficiently lightfast.
 If you create a workpiece made of transparent epoxy resin, it is hardly noticeable if the resin turns yellow over time due to the influence of UV radiation.
-With coloured resin, however, the fading of the colour tone is clearly visible.
+With colored resin, however, the fading of the color tone is clearly visible.